borisbabic/hearthstone_hdt_linux/README.md

 The overlay is a bit weird window wise, so it may be possible your window manager doesn't handle it the best.
 Please try a different window manager/desktop environment before reporting an issue if this is your problem.
 The following is tested as working:

 - kwin/KDE - works in windowed mode, overlay isn't shown in fullscreen
+- Xfwm4/Xfce  - works in windowed mode
 - awesomewm4 - works

+### Performance issues
+There is a known performance drop with the overlay.
+Some possible workarounds are to disable some stuff, like flavor tooltips and card animations.
+It's also a good idea to add a shortcut to toggle the overlay for more intensive turns Options -> check Advanced Options -> Hotkeys -> Toggle overlay

 If you test this in something else please add to the above list
 ## Development